Knowledge Hub

 Why choose the AR route?

 As an AR, you are an ‘exempt person’ in carrying out activities for which your principal has accepted responsibility in writing, so far as you act within the scope of your AR agreement.
 You therefore do not need FCA authorisation to undertake activities where you are an exempt person.
-The process of becoming an AR is faster than obtaining authorisation, allowing you much quicker market entry.
+The process of becoming an AR is faster than obtaining authorisation, allowing you to enter the market much quicker.
 As an Appointed Rep, you also benefit from your principal’s expertise in compliance, risk management, and operational support.

-Your principal must have appropriate oversight of you, including taking reasonable steps to ensure you act within the scope of your appointment; access to your premises, staff, and records to ensure compliance with FCA rules; as well as annual reviews and self-assessments.
+Your principal must have appropriate oversight of you, including taking reasonable steps to ensure you act within the scope of your appointment.
+This oversight should also include access to your premises, staff, and records to ensure compliance with FCA rules, as well as annual reviews and self-assessments.

 Activities of ARs